adnannazir235/random-contacts-dashboard/README.md

   - Tag
   - Gender
   - Country
-  - Name (partial match)
+  - Name

 ### 🗑️ Remove Contacts

 - Delete individual contacts.
-- Option to clear **all** saved contacts with confirmation dialog.
+- Option to clear **all** saved contacts with a confirmation dialog in the “Settings” section.

 ### 🌙 Dark Mode

-- Toggle between Light and Dark themes.
+- Toggle between Light and Dark theme.
 - Theme is saved in localStorage and restored on reload.

 ### 📲 Installable (PWA Support)

 - Works as a Progressive Web App (PWA).
-- Can be installed to home screen on mobile or desktop for native-like experience.
+- Can be installed to home screen on mobile for native-like experience.

 ## 📂 Folder Structure